 Within seven (7) days after the response to the statement of the claim is filed, the parties to the arbitration shall meet to discuss the selection of an arbitrator.

 Arbitration shall, if possible, be conducted before a single neutral arbitrator appointed by the parties.
 If the parties fail to agree on a single arbitrator within seven (7) days of their initial meeting, then on or before the eighth day after their initial meeting, each party shall choosedesignate one arbitrator who shall sit on a three-member arbitration panel.
 If there are more than two parties to the dispute, the parties filing the notice of arbitration shall jointly select one arbitrator and the non-filing parties shall select another.
 The two arbitrators so chosen shall within seven (7) days select a third arbitrator to chair the arbitration panel.
 If the two arbitrators are unable to agree on a third arbitrator to chair the panel, the two arbitrators shall be dismissed, and the parties shall each appoint a replacement, and the two replacement arbitrators shall within seven (7) days select a third arbitrator to chair the panel.
+If any party or group of parties fails to appoint its arbitrator within the applicable period, the arbitration shall be heard by the single arbitrator that was timely appointed by the other party or group of parties.

 Arbitrators shall have no past or current official, financial, or personal conflict of interest with respect to the issues in dispute or parties, unless the interest is fully disclosed in writing to all participants and all participants waive in writing any objection to the conflict of interest.
+If an arbitrator is disqualified because of a conflict of interest, the party or group of parties appointing that arbitrator shall appoint a replacement arbitrator within seven (7) days after such disqualification.
+If any party or group of parties fails to appoint a replacement arbitrator within seven (7) days, the arbitration shall be heard by the single arbitrator that was appointed by the other party or group of parties and was not disqualified.

 No party shall have any ex-parte communication with an arbitrator or proposed arbitrator subsequent to the time such person is proposed as an arbitrator.

 Intervention